tackle-io/woodchipper/docs/advanced.md

 app = FastAPI()
 app.add_middleware(WoodchipperFastAPI)
 ```

+The middleware's logging context is emitted on the `woodchipper.http.fastapi` named facility with `INFO` priority,
+ so you'll want to make sure your logging configuration includes such messages.

 The `WoodchipperFastAPI` constructor also takes an optional kwarg parameter `request_id_factory`.
 By passing to this
 parameter an argumentless callable, you can customize how the unique request ID is generated.